-of the bounded derived category $\Db{\modcat{A}}$ with respect to the subcategory of bounded complexes of projective modules; see \cite{Buch21,O04}.
+see \cite{Buch21,O04}.
 The singularity category measures the homological singularity of an algebra in the sense that an algebra $A$ has finite global dimension if and only if its singularity category $\Sg(A)$ is trivial.

 The singularity category also captures the stable homological features of an algebra $A$ (\cite{Buch21}).
 Denote by $\stgp{A}$ the stable category of finitely generated Gorenstein projective $A$-modules.
 Following \cite{Buch21}, there is a natural triangle functor $F:\stgp{A}\rightarrow \Sg(A)$ which is always fully faithful, and $F$ is an equivalence if and only if $A$ is Gorenstein (see also \cite{Hap91}).
 Inspired by this, Bergh, J{\o}rgensen, and Oppermann (\cite{BJO15}) defined the \emph{Gorenstein defect category} as the Verdier quotient and proved that $A$ is Gorenstein if and only if $\Gdef(A)=0$.
 This means that the Gorenstein defect category of $A$ measures how far the algebra $A$ is from being Gorenstein.